brendanburkhart/PeregrineMatchPrediction/README.md

 The raw Peregrine data used is the JSON response from the `/events/{event}/stats` and `/events/{event}/matches` endpoints.

-The schema fed in is the primary 2019 schema, however it only contains a few of the fields from the original schema to eliminate data features which may correspond too highly.
+The schema fed in is the primary 2019 schema, however it only contains a few of the fields from the original schema to eliminate data features which by correlated too highly.
 ```{
   "schema": [
     {